QleanGG/Video_Games_Tracker_ExpressTS/README.md

 - Helmet is used to set security-related HTTP headers.
 - Rate limiting is implemented to prevent abuse.
 - CORS is configured to allow requests only from the frontend URL in production.

+## Session Management

+Session management is handled using Redis and `connect-redis` for storing session data.
+Sessions are configured in `app.js` with the following settings:

+- Sessions are stored with a prefix of `sess:`.
+- Sessions are set to expire after 2 hours.
+- Session cookies are configured to be HTTP-only for security purposes.
+- Redis credentials are required and must be set in the environment variables.

+This setup helps in maintaining user sessions efficiently and securely.

 ## License